 Everywhere you look there is an article or podcast or TED Talk about how important our colonizing microbes are to our health.
 But, like the weather, although everyone is talking about it what can we do about it?
 Prebiotics are a promising way to shape our gut microbiota (the term used for the total community of microbes colonizing your body) to be healthier for us.
 However they are not an alternative to a diverse healthy diet.
-Eating whole grains, fruits and vegetables, and other fibre-rich foods can also help boost numbers of our ‘healthy’ microbiota.
+Eating whole grains, fruits and vegetables, and other fibre-rich foods can also help boost numbers of our ‘healthy’ microbiota, and in turn contribute to gut health.

 Prebiotics are naturally found in some plants, such as onions, garlic, bananas, chicory root and Jerusalem artichokes, but typically are present at low levels.
 To increase your daily dietary intake, include prebiotic supplements or foods with added prebiotics.
 Prebiotics are sometimes added to yogurts, cereals, breads, biscuits/cookies, desserts or drinks.
 The word ‘prebiotic’ is seldom used on the label.
 Instead, look in the ingredients list for Galacto-oligosaccharides (GOS), Fructo-oligosaccharides (FOS), Oligofructose (OF), Chicory fibre or Inulin.
-Try to get at least 5 grams of prebiotics in your diet every day.
+Try to get at least 5 grams of prebiotics in your diet every day for improved gut health.

 Prebiotics are also present in mother’s milk.
 These human milk oligosaccharides are thought to enhance the population of bifidobacteria present in the infant gut as well as discourage pathogens that may cause infections in infants.
 Many brands of infant formula are now supplemented with oligosaccharide prebiotics to mimic this effect.

 You will also find prebiotics in some pet foods, both in the kibble and as pill-like supplements.
-Again they are added to enhance the growth of healthy gut bacteria.
+Again they are added to enhance the growth of healthy gut bacteria in your pet’s microbiome.

 Although there are more studies published to date on probiotics than prebiotics, prebiotic research is expanding.
 Established health benefits of some specific prebiotics relate to (1) improving calcium absorption, (2) modifying the glycemic index, and (3) enhancing colonic bacterial fermentation thereby reducing gut transit time.
 Such physiological benefits have positive effects on osteoporosis, diabetes and colorectal cancer, respectively.
 In fact the European Food Safety Authority in positive opinion statements recently acknowledged that “increased consumption of native chicory inulin can increase stool frequency” and that “consumption of foods containing non-digestible carbohydrates instead of sugars [such as inulin and FOS] induces a lower blood glucose rise after meals compared to those containing sugars”.